-We have reviewed the accompanying interim condensed consolidated statement of financial position of Bank Allazira (the "Bank") and its subsidiaries (collectively referred to as the "Group") as at 31 March 2018 and the related interim condensed consolidated statements of income, comprehensive income, changes in equity and cash flows for the three months period then ended and the notes which form an integral part of these interim condensed consolidated financial statements.
-Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ('IAS 34') as modified by the Saudi Arabian Monetary Authority ('SAMA') for the accounting of zakat and income tax.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Bank Allazira (the "Bank") and its subsidiaries (collectively referred to as the "Group") as at 30 June 2018 and the related interim condensed consolidated statements of income and comprehensive income for the three month and six month periods then ended and the interim condensed consolidated statements of changes in equity and cash flows for the six month period then ended and the notes which form an integral part of these interim condensed consolidated financial statements.
+Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ('IAS 34') as modified by the Saudi Arabian Monetary Authority ('SAMA') for the accounting of Zakat and income tax.
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.